benward2301/dynq/README.md

 (jq filter)

-`jq` filter to transform each individual item, as returned from DynamoDB.
+`jq` filter to transform each individual item.
 Executes before the `--where` selection filter.

 #### `-a, --aggregate`

 (jq filter)

-`jq` filter to transform the complete query result set, after all transformations and exclusions have been applied.
+`jq` filter to transform the complete query result set, after all other transformations and exclusions have been applied.
 The output of this filter is returned to the user via the `content` field.

+The total hit count of the query can be accessed in this filter using the `$count` variable.
+This is useful when the result set has been transformed by the `--reduce` filter.

 Incompatible with `--stream` and `--meta-only`.